island-is/handbook/docs/adr/0007-viskuausan-static-site-generator.md

 - Bad, because it has high learning curve
 - Bad, because it requires manual setup for TypeScript compile time type checking

-### NextJS + Remark
+### NextJS + NestJS

-- Good, because it is really flexible
+- Good, because it is flexible
 - Good, because it supports TypeScript
 - Good, because it is already in use in the monorepo
+  - Will make it easier to move into the island.is web
-- Good, because it provides out-of-the-box
+- Good, because it is easy to use islandis-ui components
-  - ORM for database connection
-  - Dependency injection for separation of concerns and easier unit testing
-  - Test suite
-- Bad, because it needs custom implementation for all components
+- Bad, because it requires customization to render markdown
+  - Is relatively easy using [Remark]

 ### Other honorable mentions